Study Habits That Actually Work (According to Science)

 What doesn't work (but feels like it does)

 Highlighting.
 Same problem.
 Moving a marker across text feels like you're doing something.
-You're not.
 Studies consistently show highlighting has almost zero effect on learning.

 What actually works

 Interleaving.
 Instead of studying one subject for two hours, mix subjects within the same session.
 Do 30 minutes of math, then 30 minutes of history, then back to math.
-This feels less productive because you're constantly switching gears.
-But it forces your brain to practice retrieving different types of information, which is exactly what a test requires.
+It forces your brain to practice retrieving different types of information.

 Why students resist effective methods